writethedocs/www/docs/conf/na/2017/news/announcing-presentations.rst

 Writing Day Workshops
 ---------------------

 * Matthew Desmond - `Learn how to Git </conf/na/2017/speakers/#speaker-matthew-desmond>`_
 * Heidi Waterhouse - `Structuring and writing documentation </conf/na/2017/speakers/#speaker-heidi-waterhouse>`_

+These workshops will be ticketed separately.
+You can buy them at our normal ticket site: https://ti.to/writethedocs/write-the-docs-na-2017

 Ticket Reminder
 ---------------